 - Good for facial scrubs

-- Cold process soap and melt and pour soap – use 1 teaspoon per lb or 450g soap
+- Cold process soap and melt and pour soap – use 1 teaspoon /lb soap

 - Will colour soap

 The best way to use exfoliants is to do small test batches and try out your soaps to see how they look and feel.
-Experience how they feel on your face and body.
+See how they feel on your face and body.
 You can also see what visual effects they create in your soaps.
 They are especially good in clear melt and pour soap for creating design effects.
-You can also look on Pinterest for some ideas of creative ways to use exfoliants.
+Look on Pinterest for some ideas of creative ways to use exfoliants.